RocketChat/docs-old/guides/user-guides/message-actions.md

 ## Pin messages

-Pin a message to a channel to make that message easily accessible to all user's on the channel.
+Pin a message to a channel to make that message easily accessible to all users on the channel.
 To pin a message, select the **Pin Message** option in the message actions menu.
 Remove already pinned messages by selecting **Remove Pin**.

 _The administrator of a Rocket.Chat team sets the permissions for who can pin messages in a channel.
-By default, only administrators, moderators, and owners of the channel can pin messages ._
+By default, only administrators, moderators, and owners of the channel can pin messages._

 ## Reactions